leosmith36/mamivand_summer_2022/moose_files/para_simulations/README.md

-This job is for running images with the Para processing history.
+# MOOSE input files for Para

+These are the MOOSE input files that utilize the Para image processing history and allow you to change the kinetics parameters.